dannsam/xenko-docs/manual/audio/stream-audio.md

 # Stream audio

+<span class="label label-doc-level">Beginner</span>
+<span class="label label-doc-audience">Designer</span>
+<span class="label label-doc-audience">Programmer</span>

 By default, Xenko plays audio directly from memory.
 This is useful for short sound effects, such as gunshots or footsteps.

 ![Non-streamed audio](media/audio-index-non-streamed-audio.png)

 Alternatively, Xenko can buffer audio and stream it in sequences.
 As soon as the first sequence is buffered, Xenko plays it while buffering the following sequences in parallel.
-This saves memory when used for larger audio files such as background music and character dialogue.
+This saves a lot of memory when used for larger audio files such as background music and character dialogue.

 ![Streamed audio](media/audio-index-streamed-audio.png)